Dina Averina: 2021: Controversial Silver at Tokyo Olympics

 Averina started the season at the Moscow Grand Prix, where she won gold ahead of her silver and bronze compatriots Arina Averina and Lala Kramarenko.
 In the finals of apparatus, she won gold in ball and ribbon, silver in hoop and bronze in clubs.
 At the Tashkent World Cup, she also won gold ahead of Arina Averina and Anastasiia Salos, and gold on hoop, silver on ball and clubs, and bronze on ribbon in the finals.
 In the Pesaro World Cup, she also achieved full gold ahead of Arina Averina and Alina Harnasko, and in the finals, she achieved gold in hoop, silver in ball and ribbon, and bronze in clubs.
 From 9–13 June, she competed in the European Rhythmic Gymnastics Championships, in Varna, Bulgaria, achieving bronze in the all around final, behind Boryana Kaleyn, and in the apparatus finals she achieved gold in hoop, ball and ribbon, and silver in clubs.
 She, along with Lala Kramarenko, Arina Averina, and the Russian group, they achieved first place.
 At the Moscow Challenge World Cup, the last competition prior to the Olympic Games, she achieved all around gold ahead of Lala Kramarenko and Ekaterina Vedeneeva, and took gold in all apparatus finals.
 Her sister Arina, was removed from the competition list the day before, and was replaced by Kramarenko.

 At the 2020 Tokyo Olympics, Averina was the top qualifier, ahead of her sister Arina Averina who was second.
 In the all around final, Averina lost to Linoy Ashram from Israel and finished second with a silver medal, with a total score of 107.650.
 Thus, Russia finished for the first time without a gold medal in the sport since 1996.
 The results of the competition were controversial, mainly because Ashram had a drop in her ribbon routine.
 The ROC and the head coach of the Russian team, Irina Viner accused the judges of bias towards Linoy Ashram and called the results an "injustice".
-They also requested several inquiries during the final.
-However, many argued that Ashrams difficulty was higher than Averinas, which allowed her to win the Gold despite the drop in her ribbon routine.
+They also requested several inquiries during the all-around final.

 The Russian Olympic Committee (ROC) officially launched a complaint to the International Gymnastics Federation (FIG) over the all-around rhythmic result at Tokyo 2020, with a Foreign Ministry spokeswoman calling the outcome a "forgery".
 The FIG responded to this, stating that "Following this process, we can confirm that no bias or irregularities were identified in the judging panels." and that "The FIG has set up strict criteria for objective selection of the most qualified and unbiased judges for the Olympic Games and we are pleased by their work."
 Ashram was the first non-Russian gymnast to win the gold since Ukraine's Ekaterina Serebrianskaya at Atlanta 1996.